-In this article, we discuss a case of active pulmonary TB in a 60year-old woman who was tested positive for sputum acid-fast bacillus.
+In this article, we discuss a case of active pulmonary TB in a 60-year-old woman who was tested positive for sputum acid-fast bacillus.
 She was treated with first line ATT and after 11 days, experienced a reduced food intake and vomiting, progressive yellow discoloration of the skin, abdominal pain and distention and swelling in her limbs for four days.
 Eventually, she was diagnosed with AKI using the AKIN/RIFLE criteria.
-Due to acute onset of AKI following initiation of ATT and the absence of any other predisposing factor, it was clinically diagnosed as a case of ATT-induced AKI.
+Because of acute onset of AKI following initiation of ATT and the absence of any other predisposing factor, it was clinically diagnosed as a case of ATT-induced AKI.

 TB, a contagious disease, is caused by a bacteria known as Mycobacterium tuberculosis.
-Pulmonary TB usually presents with cough, hemoptysis, chest pain, fever, weight loss, and night sweats.1 First-line ATT consisting of rifampicin, isoniazid (INH), pyrazinamide, and ethambutol is usually the mainstay of treatment.2 While hepatitis, dyspepsia, joint pain, rash, and vision problems are some common adverse effects of ATT,3 AKI is a rare adverse effect.8 Studies have reported this to be caused mostly by rifampicin.^{5,9} In a retrospective case series from 2006-2016, Sakashita K et al,3 Found that 15 out of 1430 patients with active pulmonary TB on ATT developed AKI; 14 of which were rifampininduced and one INH-induced.
-Chogtu B et al,4 described a case of ATT associated with AKI whose serological studies revealed the presence of anti-rifampicin antibodies.4
+Pulmonary TB usually presents with cough, hemoptysis, chest pain, fever, weight loss, and night sweats.
+First-line ATT consisting of rifampicin, isoniazid (INH), pyrazinamide, and ethambutol is usually the mainstay of treatment.
+While hepatitis, dyspepsia, joint pain, rash, and vision problems are some common adverse effects of ATT, AKI is a rare adverse effect.
+Studies have reported this to be caused mostly by rifampicin.
+In a retrospective case series from 2006-2016, Sakashita K et al, Found that 15 out of 1430 patients with active pulmonary TB on ATT developed AKI; 14 of these were rifampin-induced and one INH-induced.
+Chogtu B et al, in their case report, described a case of ATT associated with AKI whose serological studies revealed the presence of anti-rifampicin antibodies.

-Various studies have revealed that patients on ATT develop AKI when they have either an intermittent dosing regimen of rifampicin or a history of exposure to rifampicin.^{4,8-10} Muthukumar T et.al,11 studied twenty five patients of ATT-induced AKI admitted from July 1990 to June 2000.
-The most common pattern of rifampicin administration that resulted in acute renal failure was intermittent dosing regimen while anemia and thrombocytopenia was observed in 60% of cases.11 The proposed pathophysiology is a type 2 or type 3 hypersensitivity reaction mediated by anti-rifampicin antibodies produced upon first-time exposure to rifampicin.
-Subsequent exposure after a drug-free interval leads to drug-antibody complexes formation, leading to cellular damage causing renal glomerular and tubular injury.^{4,5}
+Various studies have revealed that patients on ATT develop AKI when they have either an intermittent dosing regimen of rifampicin or a history of exposure to rifampicin.
+4,8-10 Muthukumar T et.al, 11 studied twenty five consecutive patients of ATT-induced AKI admitted from July 1990 to June 2000.
+The most common pattern of rifampicin administration that resulted in acute renal failure was intermittent dosing regimen while anemia and thrombocytopenia was observed in 60% of cases.
+11 The proposed pathophysiology is a type 2 or type 3 hypersensitivity reaction mediated by anti-rifampicin antibodies produced upon first-time exposure to rifampicin.
+Subsequent exposure after a drug-free interval leads to drug-antibody complexes formation, leading to cellular damage causing renal glomerular and tubular injury.
+4,5 Also, studies have frequently reported the presence of anemia and thrombocytopenia in ATT-induced AKI cases.
+5,10 De Vriese AS et al,12 proposed that rifampicin-dependent immunoglobulin G and immunoglobulin M exhibit I antigen specificity, expressed on the surface of red blood cells and renal tubular cells, thus explaining hemolytic anemias and renal injury.
+12 Emma L Smith et al. 13 demonstrated rifampin-dependent antiplatelet antibodies leading to thrombocytopenia.